Dentures and False Teeth

 This requires placing a few implants to which the dentures can be attached or anchored.
 The result is a more stable denture and chewing experience than dentures alone.

-If your dentures hurt, or if you’re afraid they’ll fall out and embarrass you, give Dr. Swift and Dr. Peterson a call today.
+If your dentures hurt, or if you’re afraid they’ll fall out and embarrass you, give Dr. Cassidy a call today.
 They’ll be happy to walk you through options that might make eating a pleasure once again.